kwame-mintah/terraform-azure-ai-engineer-associate/README.md

 ## To-do list

-- [x] Include storage account to cognitive services
+- [ ] Optionally link storage account created for cognitive services
 - [ ] Create scripts that will give the search services the correct Azure IAM roles via API calls
 - [ ] Move the creation of storage accounts into separate module
+- [ ] Terraform creation of Azure Kubernetes Service for machine learning

 ## Usage